track-asia/trackasia-native/design-proposals/2022-11-29-metal-port.md

 8. The toolkit will allow mixing of real time assets from other Metal based toolkits

 ###  <a name="eval">Evaluation Metrics</a>
-1. The new version of Trackasia with Metal should support all iOS devices that support Metal
+1. The new version of MapLibre with Metal should support all iOS devices that support Metal
 2. .... should not be any slower than the OpenGL version
 3. .... should be significantly faster in most test cases
 4. .... should use the main thread less than the previous version on iOS